Nerwyn/service-call-tile-feature/README.md

 ## Spinboxes

 Spinboxes allow you to create Home Assistant style number boxes with increment and decrement buttons, similar to the climate target temperature feature.
 By default the user can increment or decrement this feature's internal value using the corresponding buttons.
 Once the user stops pressing the buttons for a time period defined by `debounce_time` (default 1000ms), the user defined `tap_action` will fire.
-Similar This action should use a service which sets a value similar to `number/input_number.set_value` or `climate.set_temperature` and the user should use `VALUE` by itself or in a template to pass it to the action call.
+Similar This action should use a service which sets a value similar to `number/input_number.set_value` or `climate.set_temperature` and the user should use `value` by itself or in a template to pass it to the action call.
 This way the user can keep incrementing or decrementing the value until they reach the desired value, and the action to update it in Home Assistant is only called once.
 You can make this features buttons repeat when held by setting `hold_action.action` to repeat.

 You can also override the default behavior of the increment and decrement buttons by including action information as show in [example 6](#Example-6).
 Doing so will disable the normal increment/decrement and debounce button behavior and create a stylized button feature instead.